lsst-sitcom/sitcomtn-132/index.rst

 **d OVE** : The OVE (Override Enable) command enables the override number “d”.
 The number “d” is defined as an 8-bit unsigned integer (U8).
 Check the List Of Override commands for more information.

 **d OVD** : The OVD (Override Disable) command disables the override number “d”.
 The number “d” is defined as an 8-bit unsigned integer (U8).
 Check the List Of Override commands for more information.

+For the complete list of telnet commands go to ...

 **List Of Override**